ENERGY TRANSITION

 How long until Australia starts to harness its wind?

 In August 2022 the energy minister formally identified six priority areas in Australia for offshore wind.
-To date, four of that six have been formally declared and (as of July 2024) consideration continues for the other two.
+To date, five of that six have been formally declared and (as of August 2024) consideration continues for last one off the coast of Tasmania.

 In other words, there's not going to be any changes for a fair while yet.